oshaughnessy/sierramountainll/_pages/parents.md

 | AAA - Majors         | None     | Length <= 33"<br />Diameter <= 2 1/4" | Non-wood -- BPF 1.20 |

 For all divisions, a softball bat must meet those limits.
 It may be wood or another common bat material.
 It may be colored.
-It _must_ have a grip.
+It _must_ have a grip if it's not wood.

 ### Softballs